gsdlab/vpdev/README.md

 `vpdev` assumes a single project to be designated as the `virtual platform` by adding a file `.virtual-platform` and listing the projects in it.
 `vpdev` assumes the folders for each project to be siblings of the virtual platform project (all folders are assumed to have the same parent folder).

-For example, consider a virtual platform called `ClaferWebTools` which contains three projects:
+For example, consider a virtual platform called `ClaferWebTools` which contains four projects:
 `ClaferVisualizer`, `ClaferConfigurator`, `ClaferIDE`, and `ClaferToolsUICommonPlatform`.
 The folder structure should be as follows: